-In this tutorial, I am going to show you the step-by-step procedures on how to create a treemap with multiple levels in excel.
+In this tutorial, I am going to show you the step-by-step procedures on how to create a treemap with multiple levels in Excel.
 You can use these steps for any type of dataset to generate visually attractive treemaps.
-Throughout this tutorial, you will also learn some important excel tools and techniques which will be very useful in any excel related task.
+Throughout this tutorial, you will also learn some important Excel tools and techniques that will be very useful in any Excel-related task.

 What Is a Treemap?

 The Treemap in Excel is a common type of chart that provides a hierarchical representation of the data.
 This type of chart uses rectangular boxes which serve as branches to represent data within groups.
 The relationship that exists between the data is actually a one-to-many relation.
 This type of chart is very useful to compare products and depict the best-selling ones.
 A treemap consists of 3 major sections.

 - Plot Area: This is the portion where we generate the visual representation of the data.
 Each rectangle has a label marking the name of the group.

 - Chart Title: Here you can give a descriptive name to the chart and place it in a suitable location.

 - Legend: This section denotes the color of each data category to make it easy to compare them.